aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/ldpc/decoder.rst

    :Examples: ``--dec-h-path conf/dec/LDPC/AR4JA_4096_8192.qc``
               ``--dec-h-path conf/dec/LDPC/MACKAY_504_1008.alist``

 Give the path to the :math:`H` parity matrix.
-Support the AList and |QC|
+Support the AList and the |QC|
 formats.

 This argument is not required if the encoder type :ref:`enc-ldpc-enc-type`